hci-lab-um/heuristics-for-test-tool-design/Technique-Contextual-Inquiry.md

 [◄ Go back to README](README.md)

 ## Description
-TBC: study people working in context to understand what they do and why.
+Contextual Inquiry is the study of people working in context to understand what they do and why.

-till complete - links to websites:

 [Wikipedia Contextual Inquiry page](https://en.wikipedia.org/wiki/Contextual_inquiry)